FlanOfFlans/PuppetBot/README.md

 # PuppetBot

-A remote-control Discord "user" that will report back when pinged or PM'd (note, PM reporting is not yet implemented).
+A remote-control Discord "user" that will report back when pinged or PM'd.

 ## Getting Started